gauteh/sfy/sfy-buoy/README.md

 ### Features

 * continuous: transmits data continuously, at the cost of power.

+* 20hz: set output sample rate of waves to 20Hz, rather than 52hz.

 * deploy: turns on `asm::wfi` in main loop over busy wait.